Special forces soldier in full combat gear at night with night vision goggles, representing the cumulative training load tactical athletes manage

 The Basic Definition

-Training load is the total physical and physiological stress placed on the body through training.
-It reflects not only the work performed, but also how the body responds to that work.
+Put simply, training load is the total physical and physiological stress placed on the body through training, sometimes called training stress.
+It reflects not only the work you perform, but also how your body responds to that work, which is why two identical sessions can produce very different loads.

 Two athletes can complete the same session and experience very different training loads.
 One may recover quickly.
 The other may feel exhausted for days.
 The difference lies in how their bodies handle the stress.